PerlinWarp/YearOfAI/README.md

 Switched to a new model for ETH prediction.
 Created a ETH spot check using Logistic Regression, Random Forests, KNN, Naive Bayes and XGBoost.
 Looked at the feature importances for XGBoost.

+#### Day 70 - 27th of March
+Moved the new model for ETH prediction to testing.
+Added documentation.
+Set up logging into the database submissions if prediction fails.